RunestoneInteractive/RunestoneServer/pip2/source/RESTAPIs/FBAPI.rst

    :feedback_c: The ? is in the right place, according to the FB Graph API documentation https://developers.facebook.com/docs/graph-api/using-graph-api
    :feedback_d: That's actually the id for the FB group for our class.

-   Last week, you learned how to call REST APIs using urllib2.urlopen.
-What happens when you try to invoke the FB API using urllib2.urlopen?
-Try uncommenting and executing line 9 from session21.py.
+   Last week, you learned how to call REST APIs using requests.get.
+What happens when you try to invoke the FB API using requests.get?
+Try uncommenting and executing line 9-11 from fbapi.py.
 Also try visiting the URL https://graph.facebook.com/?269032479960344 in your browser.
 What do you think is going on?

-.. mchoicema:: session21_4
+.. mchoicema:: fb_api_4
    :answer_a: You would like your code to be compressed so that it uses less space on your file system
    :answer_b: You would like to be able to see or revert to any past version of any of the files in your project
    :answer_c: You want to collaborate with others, working in parallel on a project and merging your changes together occasionally